aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 can be used to check how each module modified the environment by adding binaries to the `PATH` or by adding additional environment variables.
-This is also a good check to verify where the applications and the libraries actually reside.
+This is also a good way to verify where the applications and the libraries actually reside.

 The aim of this first, very short exercise is to identify the best options